StockNews.com Begins Coverage on Hawthorn Bancshares (NASDAQ:HWBK)

-StockNews.com began coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK – Get Rating) in a research note issued to investors on Thursday.
-The brokerage issued a buy rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK – Get Rating) in a research note published on Friday.
+The firm issued a buy rating on the financial services provider’s stock.

 Hawthorn Bancshares Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Sunday, January 1st.
-Stockholders of record on Thursday, December 15th will be given a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.99%.
+The firm also recently declared a quarterly dividend, which will be paid on Sunday, January 1st.
+Shareholders of record on Thursday, December 15th will be issued a $0.17 dividend.
+This represents a $0.68 annualized dividend and a yield of 3.21%.
 The ex-dividend date of this dividend is Wednesday, December 14th.
-Hawthorn Bancshares’s dividend payout ratio (DPR) is currently 21.14%.
+Hawthorn Bancshares’s dividend payout ratio (DPR) is 21.14%.

 Hawthorn Bancshares Company Profile